ibexa/documentation-user/docs/customer_management/manage_customers.md

 ![Corporate back office](img/cp_admin_company_view.png)

-In the **Roles** section, you can define Policies for each user group, for example, a company buyer.
+In the **Roles** section, you can define policies for each user group, for example, a company buyer.
-You can also set up Policies for every user who has a business account by editing a **Corporate Access** role.
+You can also set up policies for every user who has a business account by editing a **Corporate Access** role.

 !!! caution "Warning"

-    Do not remove any Policies from the **Corporate Access** role, the proper behaviour of business accounts depends on them.
+    Do not remove any policies from the **Corporate Access** role, the proper behaviour of business accounts depends on them.

 ## Invite members